DavisPL-Teaching/189c/lecture3/README.md

 - HW3 is out!
 Due next Friday

-Plan for this week: advanced Z3
+Plan for this week: Some topoics in advanced Z3

 Today:
+- Go over any Qs from midterm

+- Brief demo: Trailer cube solution

+- Poll

+- Part 1: Strings

-- Strings and regular expressions
+- Start Part 2: Regular expressions

-Next, some subset of the following:
+(will be used for HW3)

+This Thursday and next week:
-- Functions, arrays, etc.
+- Other advanced data types: Functions, arrays
-- Z3 in practice
+- Advanced techniques
 - Z3 internals
-- Z3 limitations